Kelley scores 16 points, leads Oregon State over Utah 70-51

-Kylor Kelley scored 16 points and grabbed nine rebounds to lead Oregon State (15-9, 5-7 Pac-12) to its most lopsided conference win of the season.

-”It’s great.
-It’s the first time we’ve won consecutive games in league (this season),” Oregon State coach Wayne Tinkle said. ”I thought tonight the difference was our guy’s effort We just kind of wore on `em.”

-Kelley was a problem for Utah (14-10, 5-7) at both ends of the court.
-He was 7 of 10 from the field with five dunks, and also blocked two shots.
-The 7-foot senior post leads the Pac-12 and is second nationally in blocked shots.
+Kelley, who was 7 of 10 from the field with five dunks, also blocked two shots.

-”When he screens like that and sprints to screens, and sprints to the rim on the roll, boy it puts opponents in a tough spot,” Tinkle said.

 The Beavers led by 25 points at 68-43 on Kelley’s dunk with 3:42 remaining.